 The single largest thing holding back progress in America is First Past the Pole (&, by proxy the Electoral College).
 Ranked Choice is our best hope to rend power from exorbitantly-funded special interests.
 It’s like a salary cap.

 The more Democrats serve the proletariat the better they’ll fare in future elections.
 If they kowtow to capitalists, Trump 2.0 Xtreme Edition will dominate in 24 (including down-ticket).
 It’s time to fake right and go left!

 git aliases are useful command-line shortcuts to save a minute or two here and there while working with your version-controlled source code (or other data).

 Here’s one I’ve been using recently in case it saves you time too.
-It creates and checks out a new branch based on the latest code in the master branch of the
+It creates and checks out a new branch based on the latest code in the configured

 To use it, just add the following line to your `~/.gitconfig`